 I also enjoyed being part of the other mentees journeys, sharing and encouraging each other through successes and challenges.
 Petta Wright was my mentor in this program and Petta is driven, passionate, supportive, authentic and purposeful.

-With International Women’s Day just gone by, now is the perfect time to think about how you could deploy a bespoke mentor program to better support your people.
-Get in touch with email@example.com if you’re interested in hearing more about our special IWD package.
+Why wait for International Women’s Day?
+Now is the perfect time to think about how you could deploy a bespoke mentor program to better support your people.
+Get in touch with one of our mentoring specialists to explore the best solution for your organisation.

 NAWO’s flagship mentoring program, offered exclusively to their members, provides executive mentors with the opportunity to partner with a group of 5-8 high potential, mid-career women and guide them through a series of sessions that have the potential to have a profound impact on their future careers.